oracle/python-oracledb/doc/src/api_manual/deprecations.rst

     * - ``SessionPool.tnsentry``
       - Replace with :attr:`ConnectionPool.dsn`

+.. list-table-with-summary:: Deprecated in python-oracledb 2.0
+    :header-rows: 1
+    :class: wy-table-responsive
+    :summary: The first column, Name, displays the deprecated feature.
+The second column, Comments, includes information about the deprecatation and what replacement to use, if applicable.
+    :name: _deprecations_2_0

+    * - Name
+      - Comments
+    * - Calling :meth:`Variable.setvalue()` with a string value when the variable type is one of :data:`oracledb.DB_TYPE_BLOB`, :data:`oracledb.DB_TYPE_CLOB` or :data:`oracledb.DB_TYPE_NCLOB`.
+      - Call :meth:`Connection.createlob()` with the value instead and pass the result to :meth:`Variable.setvalue()`.
+    * - Setting an attribute of type :data:`oracledb.DB_TYPE_BLOB`,
+        :data:`oracledb.DB_TYPE_CLOB` or :data:`oracledb.DB_TYPE_NCLOB` on a
+        database object to a string value.
+      - Call :meth:`Connection.createlob()` with the value instead and set the attribute with the result.

 .. list-table-with-summary:: Deprecated in python-oracledb 1.4
     :header-rows: 1
     :class: wy-table-responsive
-    :summary: The first column, Name, displays the deprecated API name.
-The second column, Comments, includes information about when the API was deprecated and what API to use, if applicable.
+    :summary: The first column, Name, displays the deprecated feature.
+The second column, Comments, includes information about the deprecatation and what replacement to use, if applicable.
     :name: _deprecations_1_4

     * - Name